What I Wish People Understood About BDSM

 Hey sex fans,

-You didn’t miss Part 1 of this insightful conversation, did you?
-If ya snooze ya lose!
-Actually, that’s not completely true, because all of my podcast are archived on my site.
-Use the search function to your right, type in Podcast #172 and Voilà.
-Just remember to include the #sign when you do your search.
+But wait, you didn’t miss Part 1 of our conversation that appeared here last week at this time, did you?
+Well don’t worry if ya did, because you can find it and all my podcasts in the Podcast Archive, right here on my site.
+Look for the site’s search function in the sidebar to your right, type in Podcast #225 and Voilà!
+But don’t forget the #sign when you do your search.

 BE THERE OR BE SQUARE!